This blog was last updated on 6 November 2019.

 Build Relationships over the Channel Your Customers Use

-These are five simple ways that using WhatsApp for businesses can help you to create the sort of emotional connection your customers value and will keep them loyal to your brand.
+These are five simple ways that using WhatsApp Business API can help you to create the sort of emotional connection your customers value and will keep them loyal to your brand.
 Engaging your customers over the channel they prefer to use will improve their own customer experience and your bottom line.